What’s in This Article

 Training and Socialization for Hiking

-Training and socialization are the foundation of any successful hiking partnership with a Great Pyrenees.
+Training and socialization form the foundation of any successful hiking partnership with a Great Pyrenees.
 Start socialization early, exposing your dog to different environments, people, and animals.
-This builds confidence and reduces the chances of fear-driven reactions on the trail.
+This builds confidence and reduces fear-driven reactions on the trail.

 Positive reinforcement works best with this breed.
 Rewarding desired behaviors with treats or praise gives them a reason to repeat those actions.